rpietzsch/raycast-scripts/Readme.md

 # raycast script collection

-This repository is a collection of custom raycast script.
+This repository is a collection of custom raycast scripts.
 Find raycast at: https://www.raycast.com/

 ## installation